The networked input-output economic problem

 \section{Abstract}

-In this paper, we formulate an input-output economic model with multiple interactive economic systems.
+In this chapter, an input-output economic model with multiple interactive economic systems is considered.
 The model captures the multi-dimensional nature of the economic sectors or industries in each economic system, the interdependencies among industries within an economic system and across different economic systems, and the influence of demand.
 To determine the equilibrium price structure of the model, a matrix-weighted updating algorithm is proposed.
-We prove that the equilibrium price structure can be globally asymptotically achieved given that certain joint conditions on the matrix-weighted graph and the input-output matrices are satisfied.
+The equilibrium price structure is proved to be globally asymptotically achieved when certain joint conditions on the matrix-weighted graph and the input-output matrices are satisfied.
 The theoretical results are then supported by numerical simulations.